 Highlights of the spring blooms at Trengwainton Garden

-Throughout May and June, the garden at Trengwainton reaches a crescendo of colour from the rhododendrons, azaleas and stream border.
+From April onwards the garden at Trengwainton reaches a crescendo of colour from the rhododendrons, azaleas and stream border.

 Trengwainton has a very special collection of rhododendrons that were largely grown from seed gathered by the great plant hunter Frank Kingdon-Ward on his 1927-8 expedition to north-east Assam and upper Burma, or from hybrids that are unique to this garden.